 Cryospain is proud of the broad range of technical engineering services we offer.
 Key among these is cryogenic filling station maintenance.
 We’d like you to see with your own eyes how we approach a job like this.
 In this video, you can see how we went about the maintenance of a medical oxygen station in Madrid, the home of Cryospain.

 When customers trust us with testing their cryogenic filling station, that’s a huge responsibility.
 So first things first, we always check we are adhering to every current regulation.

 For these jobs, we need to ensure we meet the standards on pressure equipment set out in Royal Decree 2060/2080.
 We also have to get approval from the Directorate General of Industry, Energy and Mines.
 This allows us to carry out the pressure test with liquid oxygen from the station itself.
 There’s a very good reason for this.

 Inside the cryogenic filling station, liquid oxygen is circulating at -186ºC.
 As a result, any trace of humidity caught in these temperatures would immediately freeze.

 The potential implications in practical terms?

 Solidified elements could damage any control or safety equipment within the cryogenic filling station.
 If we carried out the tests using water, drying the pipes would be a painstaking task.
 It would also be many hours until the product’s purity levels were back to normal.

 Our operations technicians know the drill:

-They first isolate each section of the circuit they need to test.
-First, they install a safety valve set to 1.05 times the test pressure.
-Second, they inspect the joints, the welds and every accessory.
+Firstly, they isolate each section of the circuit they need to test.
+This involves installing a safety valve set to 1.05 times the test pressure.
+Secondly, they inspect the joints, the welds and every accessory.
 This is the only way they can be 100% sure the circuit is watertight.

 Once they’re satisfied with what they see, they can begin the test.